TOURNAMENT RULES / GUIDELINES

 PAYMENTS

-- If we do not receive full payment at game time or deadline, you will forfeit… PERIOD!
-If your roster is not online by the cut-off date, you will owe a $50 fee for us having to add your roster ourselves (if you need roster help, please contact Dani at Customer Support at awsdani91@gmail.com or call her at 916-919-5677)
+• If we do not receive full payment at game time or deadline, you will forfeit… PERIOD! (if you need roster help, please email jay.zetz@playncs.com)

 CONFIRMING TEAMS

-- If we reach out to any team and they do not get back to us in a timely manner, we reserve the right to pull them out of any event that they have not made payment for.
-Please make sure we have your team's proper email address and cell phone number so we can get ahold of you, if needed.
+• If we reach out to any team and they do not get back to us in a timely manner, we reserve the right to pull them out of any event that they have not made payment for.
+Please make sure we have your team's proper email address and cell phone number (NOT A LAND-LINE) so we can get ahold of you, if needed.

 TEAM NAMES